b-fuze/lces/README.md

 ```

 This has a few problems, the first being that `width` and `setWidth()` are two seperate things, so if you wanted to add another property, `height` for example, you would make a `height` property AND a `setHeight()` method.
-Sometimes this is OK, but for simple straigtforward properties it can get annoying.
+Sometimes this is OK, but for simple straightforward properties it can get annoying.
 And if other things are manipulating them then things can get really hectic.

 LCES solves this problem by introducing this construct called **states**, similar to normal properties: